jacopofar/grammar-quiz/scripts/generate_cards/README.md

 files, `sentences.csv` and `links.csv`.

 ## ICU component
-To perform word segmentation on some languages the [ICU library](https://site.icu-project.org/) is used.
+To perform word segmentation the [ICU library](https://site.icu-project.org/) is used.
 This requires ICU to be installed first.
 The exact installation procedure depends on the system, you'll have to look at the site and be ready to search on the internet.

-However, here is how I installed it on macOS Catalina:
+However, here is how I installed it on __macOS Catalina__:

 * `brew install intltool icu4c gettext` to install the packages using Brew, may be already installed
 * `export ICU_VERSION=67` to set the library version